Applied Statistics

 Career Outcomes

-Our faculty includes a statistics textbook author, a professor with more than 10 years of professional industry experience, and a winner of the William Hugh McEniry Award for Teaching (Stetson's top faculty award).
+Our faculty members include a statistics textbook author, a professor with over 10 years of professional industry experience and a recipient of the William Hugh McEniry Award for Teaching (Stetson's top faculty award).

 - John M. Rasp, PhD, Florida State University